c-sanders/Quaternion/README.md

 * #### What are quaternions?

 Quaternions are an example of a mathematical structure.
 Other, well known examples of mathematical structures include complex numbers and vectors.
 However, whereas complex numbers are comprised of two parts - a real part and an imaginary part, quaternions are comprised of four parts - a real part and three imaginary parts.
 The real part is usually implemented as a natural number, while the imaginary parts are usually implemented as imaginary numbers - no big surprise there.
 As a quick aside, you should recall that an imaginary number is defined as the square root of -1.

-Quaternions are most often presented in a manner which is similar to the following;
+Quaternions are most often presented in the literature, in a manner which is similar to the following;

 ```
 q = a + ib + jc + kd
 ```

-where the `a` represents the real part of the quaternion and is referred to as a scalar, while the `ib + jc + kd` represents the imaginary parts of the quaternion and is referred to as the vector.
-To help distinguish the three imaginary parts of a quaternion from each other as well as from the scalar, the unit values i, j, and k are used to help denote the numbers which are associated with each of a quaternion's three imaginary parts. i is simply equal to the square root of -1 as we saw a moment ago, while j and k are also equal to the square root of -1 and serve the same role for each of the other two imaginary parts of a quaternion as i does for the first imaginary part.
+where the `a` represents the real part of a quaternion and is referred to as a scalar, while `ib + jc + kd` represent the imaginary parts of a quaternion and are referred to collectively, as a vector.
+To help distinguish the three imaginary parts of a quaternion from each other - as well as from the scalar, the unit values i, j, and k are associated with each of a quaternion's three imaginary parts. i is simply equal to the square root of -1 as we saw a moment ago, while j and k are also equal to the square root of -1 and serve the same role for each of the other two imaginary parts of a quaternion as i does for the first imaginary part.

-Since i, j, and k are all equal to the square root of -1, we can state this fact rather succinctly - albeit in a slightly different manner, as follows;
+Since i, j, and k are all equal to the square root of -1, we can state this fact rather succinctly - albeit in a slightly different manner - as follows;

 ```
 ii = jj = kk = -1
 ```

-The real part of a quaternion, that is a, is often referred to as the scalar part of a quaternion, while the three imaginary parts - when taken together, are referred to as the vector part of a quaternion.
+You can probably gather by now, why quaternions are called such.
+That is because they are comprised of four parts, and "quat" comes from Latin for four.

 * #### Quaternions and their relationship to complex numbers.

-Quaternions can be thought of as an extension to complex numbers, that latter of which are most often presented in a manner which is similar to the following;
+Quaternions can be thought of as an extension to complex numbers, the latter of which are most often presented in the literature in a manner which is similar to the following;

 ```
 c = a + ib
 ```

 You can see from this that if a given quaternion has values of c and d equal to 0, then it degenerates into a complex number.
+Since quaternions are an extension to complex numbers, they are often referred to as "hypercomplex numbers".
+Other examples of hypercomplex numbers include octonions and sedenions, and just as quaternions are examples of mathematical structures, so too are octonions and sedenions.

 * #### Evolution of natural numbers to complex numbers.